 1. Tanaka TCS33EDTP/12 – Smallest Gas Chainsaw

-As a smaller chainsaw, the Tanaka makes an attempt to balance the inherent lack of cutting power with additional features to make your job easier.
-Unfortunately, where Tanaka fixes one potential problem, it leaves the door open for another to step through.
-This is precisely the case in regards to the Tanaka chainsaw’s automatic chain oiler.
-Ostensibly, this is a clutch-driven automatic chain oiler that is meant to prevent you from having to manually oil the chain after using the chainsaw.
-While it is more than effective in that endeavor, it also has the unfortunate side-effect of leaking oil even when the chainsaw is not in use.
+Given its smaller size, the Tanaka chainsaw endeavors to compensate for its inherent lack of cutting power by incorporating convenient features to streamline your work.
+However, while Tanaka addresses certain potential issues, it inadvertently opens the door for others to arise.
+This is particularly evident in the case of the Tanaka chainsaw’s automatic chain oiler.
+The clutch-driven automatic chain oiler is intended to eliminate the need for manual chain oiling after chainsaw use.
+Although effective in fulfilling its purpose, it unfortunately suffers from oil leakage even when the chainsaw is not in use.

 2. ECHO CS-271T – Most Convenient Small Gas Chainsaw